evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 One type of sound system is available for the MG MG4 Electric XPOWER.
 With the , you get NULL speakers with a max system output of  watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the MG MG4 Electric XPOWER supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights